JanessaTech/exercises/java/struts2-demo/interceptor/readme.md

 How to run:
-1. configurate Intellij
+1. Configure Intellij
  Similar as helloword example.
 Application context is: /interceptor_war
+2. Run the new configuration
-2. http://localhost:8080/interceptor_war/index.action will be launched automatically
+3. http://localhost:8080/interceptor_war/index.action will be launched automatically
-   input anything in text saying "Juan" we will see message in console below:
+   input anything in text saying "Juan", click [Say Hello], we will see message in console below:

    Pre-Processing in MyInterceptor1